Why Study Criminal Justice at Madonna University?

 - Internships with local, state, and federal agencies give Madonna graduates an advantage in the workplace

-- Learn from anywhere you have internet connection – you can complete this degree in the classroom or 100% online
+- Learn from anywhere you have an internet connection - you can complete this degree in the classroom or in a degree completion format 100% online

 The criminal justice program at Madonna has an excellent reputation for preparing students for leadership roles in public service.
 Through academics, service learning and internships, you can learn about 21st century criminal justice best practices and gain an understanding of how to conduct yourself in a variety of professional roles.
 The program consists of 45 credits in the major, in addition to general education requirements.
 The following Certificates of Completion are available to enhance your bachelor’s or associate degree: Homeland Security, Private Security, Private Investigation, Animal Cruelty Investigation, Spanish for Law Enforcement, Forensic Psychology, and Forensic Accounting.